Child Custody When Parents Live in Different States

 In most situations, children live with their parents in one state, but what happens when divorced parents live in separate states?
 Jurisdictions change, determining custody can seem overwhelming, and matters become much more complicated.
 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) shines a light on this topic and helps resolve the disputes over custody.

 If you and your former spouse live in different states, it's essential to stay on top of interstate custody laws.
-Contact our Los Angeles child custody lawyers online or at (310) 455-8364 for more information.
+Contact our lawyers online or at (310) 455-8364 for more information.

 Which State Has Jurisdiction Over Child Custody?